-What are songs for these days?
-We’re (hopefully) not crowding into clubs and concerts just yet; many of us still don’t even commute.
-But good songs thrive in any setting, with anyone or no one, and many throughout the pandemic have still proven their ability to shake us out of the growing monotony of our day-to-day, not unlike the way a well-executed beat drop on a night out once did.
-The same has been true of the best music of 2021 so far, especially in standout tracks: They’ve each offered moments of escape, reflection, and just plain old joy.
-Maybe we’ll be able to hear these songs live with others before the end of the year, but they’ve done just as great a job of soundtracking neighborhood walks and Friday-night Twitter scrolls in the meantime.
+Good songs thrive in any setting, with anyone or no one, and many born of the pandemic — or at least released during it — proved their ability to shake and shock us out of the day-to-day monotony of isolation, not unlike the way a well-executed beat drop on a night out once did.
+The same has been true of the standout music of 2021 so far: They’ve each offered moments of escape, reflection, and just plain old joy.
+We’re starting to hear some of these songs with others, either live in concert or out and about, as the world (gradually) reopens in certain countries and we’re able to get the full experience, but their just-as-great job of soundtracking neighborhood walks and Friday-night Twitter doomscrolls won’t go unthanked.
+Below, the best songs of 2021, as we’re somehow halfway through.

 “Good Days,” SZA